rucio/donkeybot/README.md

 ## Google Summer of Code

-See [FAQ: GSoC](./docs/faq_gsoc.md) for a detailed timeline, problems faced, future improvements and other information.
+See [FAQ : GSoC](./docs/faq_gsoc.md) for a detailed timeline, problems faced, future improvements and other information.

 ## Demo